 Japan is probably the only country in the world where you can find any type of coffee in a vending machine.
-They have canned americano, espresso, latte, café au lait, filter and more plus different types of blends depending on your taste!
+They have canned americano, espresso, latte, café au lait, filter, and more, plus different types of blends depending on your taste!

-The canned coffee culture in Japan started in the 1960’s and to this day there are more than 5.5 million vending machines across Japan selling canned coffee.
-So it’s not exactly a recent trend but what’s extraordinary is that it’s still a trend!
+The canned coffee culture in Japan started in the 1960s, and to this day, there are more than 5.5 million vending machines across Japan selling canned coffee.
+So it’s not exactly a recent trend, but what’s extraordinary is that it’s still a trend!

 Many companies like Craft BOSS keep innovating and coming up with new recipes for their canned coffee.
-In fact, this company ranked as Japan’s third largest beverage brand, selling 100 million cases during 2018.
+In fact, this company ranked as Japan’s third-largest beverage brand, selling 100 million cases during 2018.

-The lesson learned here is that just because something got popular 60 years ago doesn’t mean it can’t be a trend today since Japanese companies are reinventing themselves and continue to respond to the industry’s and the consumer’s needs.
+The lesson learned here is that just because something got popular 60 years ago doesn’t mean it can’t be a trend today since Japanese companies are reinventing themselves and continuing to respond to the industry’s and the consumer’s needs.

 Coffee’s influence in tea culture

-In recent years you can find more and more tea stands around the country, offering unique drinks with tea as their base, such as matcha and houjicha lattes.
+In recent years, you can find more and more tea stands around the country offering unique drinks with tea as their base, such as matcha and houjicha lattes.
 What’s more, much like a barista, the person making your tea drink is called a charista (cha means tea in Japanese).

 These people have high skills and extensive knowledge about modern tea culture and drinks in Japan.
 So, if you are someone who prefers tea over coffee or enjoys both, Japan has everything in store for you.

 One of the many things that the Japanese people understand really well is business.
-All the above examples prove that they make business something personal, they add their own personal touch to their goods and services and give customers something they want before they themselves know it.
+All the above examples prove that they make business something personal; they add their own personal touch to their goods and services and give customers something they want before they themselves know it.

 That’s why so many trends start in Japan and spread across the world, just like the origins of Blue Bottle Coffee.
 There is truly a lot to learn from these trends and the way the Japanese do business.
-For them, it’s more than just business, it’s offering something valuable to consumers, something they believe in.
+For them, it’s more than just business; it’s offering something valuable to consumers, something they believe in.